pysam-developers/pysam/README.rst

 Pysam is a python module for reading and manipulating files in the SAM/BAM format.
-The SAM/BAM format is a way to store efficiently large numbers of alignments (`Li 2009`_), such as those routinely are created by next-generation sequencing methods.
+The SAM/BAM format is a way to store efficiently large numbers of alignments (`Li 2009`_), such as those routinely created by next-generation sequencing methods.

-pysam lightweight wrapper of the samtools_ C-API.
+Pysam is a lightweight wrapper of the samtools_ C-API.
 Pysam also includes an interface for tabix_.

 The latest version is available through